thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-BALANCE-BY-RISK.md

 ## Create Function

-Adding a token-transfer-volume rule is done through the function:
+Adding an account-balance-by-risk rule is done through the function:

 ```c
 function addAccountBalanceByRiskScore(